webarch-coop/ansible-role-ssh/README.md

 env vars for SSH'ing to the server as root but only from the  sted IP addresses.

-To use this role you need to use Ansible Galaxy to install it into another repository under `galaxy/roles/ssh` by adding a `requirements.yml` file in that repo that contains:
+The way we use this role is to use Ansible Galaxy to install it into another repository under `galaxy/roles/ssh` by adding a `requirements.yml` file in that repo that contains: